 Whether it’s playing a musical instrument, gardening, or physical activities like dancing, hiking, or meditative activities like yoga, and knitting, hobbies reduce stress, promote relaxation, and improve overall health and wellness.

-And adding relaxing hobbies to a healthy lifestyle while it is not a cure, hobbies are mindful and meditative and that’s why they are a great way to ease anxiety and depression.
+Hobbies are mindful and meditative leisure activities and therefore a great way to ease anxiety and depression.

-In fact, studies show that hobbies improve mental health because they engage your mind so you are no longer focusing on anxious thoughts.
+In fact, studies show that hobbies improve mental health because they engage your mind so you are no longer focusing on anxious or depressive thoughts.

 A 2016 study published in the Journal of Positive Psychology found that engaging in creative activities helps one to cultivate positive psychological functioning.

-Plus some hobbies also have tremendous physical health benefits as well.
-Hobbies such as dancing, or yoga improve your physical fitness while also improving your mental health.
+Also, hobbies such as dancing, hiking, or yoga improve your physical fitness and your self-confidence which also improves your mental healing.